Singular rationally connected surfaces with non-zero pluri-forms: Proof of Theorem 1.3

-\section{Proof of Theorem 1.2}
+\section{Proof of Theorem 1.3}

-We will now prove Theorem \ref{constr-thm}.
-If $X$ is a rationally connected projective surface such that $X$ has canonical singularities and $H^0(X, (\Omega_X)^{[\otimes m]}) \neq \{0\}$ for some $m>0$ and $X_f$ is the result of a MMP, then $X$ and $X_f$ are isomorphic around the singular locus of $X_f$ by Proposition \ref{iso-sing}.
-The proof of Proposition \ref{entire-ramifi} gives us an idea of how to reconstruct $X$ from $X_f$.
-First we construct a surface $X_{a}$ which can be obtained from $X_f$ by a sequence of blow-ups of smooth points.
-Then we blow down some chains of exceptional $(-2)$-curves for $X_{a} \to X_f$ and we obtain $X$.
-To do this, we have to study the structure of exceptional divisors for $X_{a} \to X_f$.
+We will prove Theorem \ref{constr-thm} in this section.
+If $X$ is a projective rationally connected surface with canonical singularities such that $H^0(X, (\Omega_X)^{[\otimes m]}) \neq \{0\}$ for some $m>0$ and $X_f$ is the result of a MMP, then $X$ and $X_f$ are isomorphic around the singular locus of $X_f$ by Proposition \ref{iso-sing}.
+The proof of Lemma \ref{entire-ramifi} gives us an idea of how to reconstruct $X$ from $X_f$.
+First we construct the surface $X_{a}$ (the surface defined in the proof of Lemma \ref{entire-ramifi}) which can be obtained from $X_f$ by a sequence of blow-ups of smooth points.
+Then we blow down some exceptional $(-2)$-curves for $X_{a} \to X_f$ and we obtain $X$.
+Note that these are just the birational transformations mentioned in step (iii) and (iv) of Construction \ref{main-const}.

+In order to contract the $(-2)$-curves in the transformation above, we want to use Lemma \ref{contra-chain}.
+Thus, we have to study the structure of the exceptional set of $X_{a} \to X_f$.

-\begin{prop} Denote a germ of smooth surface by $(0\in S)$.
+\begin{lemma} Denote a germ of smooth surface by $(0\in S)$.
 Let $h:S'\to S$ be the composition of a sequence of blow-ups of smooth points over $0 \in S$.
 Let $D$ be the support of $h^*0$.
 Then any $(-2)$-curve in $D$ meets at most 2 other $(-2)$-curves.
 In another word, the dual graph of $D$ cannot contain a subgraph as below such that each vertex of the subgraph corresponds a $(-2)$-curve.